-I like having my glass of wine, or my G & T. It wont hurt, will it?
+I like having my glass of wine…can i still have it?

 Most alcohol’s are too high in sugars and will stop you moving into ketosis.
 The keto diet encourages a healthy lifestyle, so with this in mind less to no alcohol is best.
 If you really want a drink, choose carefully with low calorie and low sugar options.

 If your doing keto to help lose weight, I have bad news alcohol will slow down your weight loss.
-In fact, time and time again, it stops it in its tracks.
+In fact, for most people it stops it in its tracks.

-When you drink alcohol, your body will preference metabolizing alcohol first.
-So, a glass of wine or something with dinner means that dinner spends a whole lot longer sitting in your digestive tract waiting its turn while alcohol is dealt with.
+When you drink alcohol, your body will metabolize alcohol first.
+So, a glass of wine with dinner means that dinner spends a whole lot longer sitting in your digestive tract waiting its turn while alcohol is dealt with.
 Food sitting longer equals fermentation in the gut.
 In walks bloating, gas and wind.